pycom/pycom-micropython-sigfox/README.md

     $ make
     $ make flash

+You can force the firmware to use LittleFS (the default is FatFS if not configured via pycom.bootmgr() or firmware updater):

+    $ cd esp32
+    $ make clean
+    $ make FS=LFS
+    $ make flash

 By default, both bootloader and application are built.
 To build them separately:

     $ cd esp32